sheriedearie/phase-3-movies/README.md

 ## Rubric

+### Active Record Associations
+1. No associations, no foreign key on the table.
+2. Associations attempted in the model but are incorrect; foreign key is on a table but in the wrong spot.
+3. Relationships properly created.
+Associations lead to the correct behavior but may have used the wrong macro or manually written out the methods the macro builds for us.
+4. Relationships properly created, save minor mistakes in advanced deliverables.
+May implement advanced query methods with iterators instead of using built-in methods.
+5. Relationships properly created.
+Advanced query methods use appropriate built-in methods.

 ### Build classes using OO Ruby Syntax

 1. Class code has a syntax or runtime error.
 Code does not run at all, or exits with an error, or most Object-oriented deliverables are not implemented.